Panly23/DeepLabV3_KAN/README.md

 ```
 Preprocessing & augmentation used in the paper:

-Random scaling, random cropping, horizontal flipping, color jittering (implemented with Albumentations).
+- Random scaling, random cropping, horizontal flipping, color jittering (implemented with Albumentations).

-Input normalization using ImageNet mean and std when using a pre-trained ResNet backbone.
+- Input normalization using ImageNet mean and std when using a pre-trained ResNet backbone.

+## Training & Reproduction Details (from the paper)

+Model

+- Backbone: ResNet-101 (pretrained)

+- ASPP dilation rates: {6, 12, 18}

+- Replace 3×3 convolutions in ASPP and the final conv layer with KAN-conv modules

+- Replace BatchNorm with LayerNorm

+Loss & Optimization

+- Loss: Modified Focal Loss (γ = 3) to handle class imbalance

+- Optimizer: SGD with Nesterov momentum (momentum = 0.9)

+- Initial LR: 1e-4, polynomial decay schedule

+- Early stopping: stop if validation metric does not improve for 10 epochs

+Training remarks

+- The paper reports experiments on a workstation with RTX 4080 SUPER.
+Adjust batch size and input resolution according to your GPU memory.

+## Visualization
+Visualization results obtained by using the DeepLabV3_KAN network to make predictions on some validation sets